PowerDNS/pdns/docs/upgrading.rst

 Removed options
 ~~~~~~~~~~~~~~~
 - :ref:`setting-local-ipv6` has been removed.
 IPv4 and IPv6 listen addresses should now be set with :ref:`setting-local-address`.
 - :ref:`setting-query-local-address6` has been removed.
-IPv4 and IPv6 addresses used for sending queries should now be set with :ref:`query-local-address`.
+IPv4 and IPv6 addresses used for sending queries should now be set with :ref:`setting-query-local-address`.

 Starting with auth-4.5.0-beta1: